 - Text-related articles are included in some of the study guides; the Othello guide, for instance, features links to articles like ‘Perception of Race in Othello by Shakespeare‘ and ‘The Power of Words & Language in Hamlet and Othello by William Shakespeare.'

-- Web English Teacher: This site is essentially an aggregation of articles, study guides, and other online resources for English students.
-In addition to links specifically related to a particular field or genre of English literature (the list for April reflects ‘National Poetry Month’), Web English Teacher houses its content in searchable categories, such as Children’s Literature, Journalism, and Mythology.
+Web English Teacher: This site is essentially an aggregation of articles, study guides, and other online resources for English students.
+In addition to links specifically related to a particular field or genre of English literature (the list for April reflects ‘National Poetry Month'), Web English Teacher houses its content in searchable categories, such as Children's Literature, Journalism,

 - Chalkdust, the site's official blog, covers topics related to English studies, as well as online learning and researching.

 - The site's robust Twitter account boasts more than 18,000 followers, and uploads several posts per day.